-GE Aviation Services Caledonian logo
+GE Aviation Services - Caledonian logo - 483 x 105

-Viktoryia Parkhamovich knew engineering was the role for her as she loved studying woodwork and metalwork at school.
+Viktoryia knew engineering was the role for her as she loved studying woodwork and metalwork at school.

-Viktoryia’s journey
+Viktoryia's

 Born in Belarus, Viktoryia grew up in Cyprus before settling in Scotland with her parents.